scimma/hop-client/README.md

 This will read messages from the gcn topic from the earliest offset and read messages until an end of stream (EOS) is received.

-By default, authentication is enabled, reading in configuration settings from `auth.conf`.
-The path to this configuration can be found by running `hop auth locate`.
-One can initialize this configuration with default settings by running `hop auth setup`.
-To disable authentication in the CLI client, one can run `--no-auth`.

 ## Installation